kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/04_integration_recipes/rag_repair_recipe.md

 ## 4 — Minimal Runnable Code Example (LangGraph-Compatible)

+⚠️ **Implementation Note**

+This example uses **LangGraph** as one possible implementation approach.

+The PLD runtime pattern —
+**Drift → Repair → Reentry → Continue → Outcome** —
+is **framework-neutral** and may be adapted to:

+- Assistants API
+- AutoGen / CrewAI
+- Rasa
+- Custom orchestration loops

 > **Dependencies:**
 > - `langgraph`, `langchain-core`, `uuid`
 > - No external vector DB required.